apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Senate Republicans block bipartisan border deal**
+**Tish Cyrus stayed with Billy Ray Cyrus 'out of fear': I had a 'psychological breakdown'**

-You can read more about it [here](https://apnews.com/article/congress-ukraine-aid-border-security-386dcc54b29a5491f8bd87b727a284f8).
+You can read more about it [here](https://nypost.com/2024/02/07/entertainment/tish-cyrus-stayed-with-billy-ray-cyrus-out-of-fear-i-had-a-psychological-breakdown/).

 ## Requirements
 - Python 3.8